WGLab/NanoRepeat/README.md

 # NanoRepeat

-NanoRepeat is a computational tool for tandem repeat detection from Nanopore long-read sequencing data.
+NanoRepeat is a computational tool for tandem repeat quantification from Oxford Nanopore long-read sequencing data

 ## Table of Contents